SArehalli/projectEuler/README.md

 projectEuler
 ============

-A repository of my solutions to various Project Euler Problems.
+They're Project Euler problems in an already solved state.
+Not much more to it.